cooklang/cooklang-obsidian/README.md

 # Roadmap
 This is the stuff I would ideally like to include in this plugin that isn't available as yet:
-- [ ] Improve editor/preview mode buttons/state/etc to be more like markdown
+- [x] Improve editor/preview mode buttons to be more like markdown
-- [ ] Command to convert `.md` to `.cook`
+- [x] Command to convert `.md` to `.cook`
     - [ ] Maybe also `cook` code block support?
-- [ ] Include option for showing quantities inline in the method
+- [x] Include option for showing quantities inline in the method
     - [ ] Option to link between ingredients and method?
-- [ ] Include options for showing ingredients list, tools list and time
+- [x] Include options for showing ingredients list, tools list and time
-    - [ ] (calculate total time)
+    - [x] (calculate total time)
 - [ ] Unit conversion (metric <-> imperial)
 - [ ] Scaling up/down (check spec)
 - [ ] Shopping list and `.conf` file support (needs designing)